Home The foundation

 What if slowness was the true strength of life?

-Through its awareness-raising, research, innovation and conservation actions, it invites us to relearn the rhythm of life, the one that gives nature time to regenerate: more patient, more attentive, more sustainable.
+Through its actions in awareness, research, innovation, and conservation, the Vilebrequin Foundation invites us to relearn the rhythm of life, the one that gives nature time to regenerate: more patient, more attentive, more sustainable.
+It is thus committed to preserving turtles, as well as the environments on which they depend and all the fauna and flora that compose them.

 Support the cause Image Support the cause Image Support the cause Image Support the cause Image